LewisLee26/space_apps_2024_seismic_detection/README.md

 Planetary seismology missions struggle with the power requirements necessary to send continuous seismic data back to Earth.
 But only a fraction of this data is scientifically useful!
 Instead of sending back all the data collected, what if we could program a lander to distinguish signals from noise, and send back only the data we care about?
 Your challenge is to write a computer program to analyze real data from the Apollo missions and the Mars InSight Lander to identify seismic quakes within the noise!

 ## What I did
-I designed, coded, trained, and evaluated a machine learning model for the task of labelling seismic data.
+I designed, coded, trained, and evaluated a machine learning model for the task of labelling lunar seismic data.
 Due to time constraints, I only focused on the Moon data and not on Mars.
 Much of the same code could be applied to the Mars data, with minor adjustments.

 ### Data